Virtual Assistant

 Minimum Power and Number of Phases of a Station

-In general, an electric vehicle needs at least 6A to start charging.
-Some vehicles need 8A or 10A.
-A minimum set below this can cause an error on the vehicle.
+Generally, an electric vehicle needs at least 6A to start charging.
+Some vehicles require 8A or 10A.
+A lower minimum may cause an error on the vehicle.

-This minimum of 6A is the same for both single-phase and three-phase.
-That is to say, 1380 W in single-phase 230V or 4140 W in three-phase.
+This minimum of 6A is the same in single-phase and three-phase.
+That is 1380 W in single-phase 230V or 4140 W in three-phase.

-Consequence on optimization: a vehicle plugged into a three-phase station requires a minimum of 4140 W of solar surplus for the system to initiate the charge.
+Impact on optimization: a vehicle plugged into a three-phase station needs a minimum of 4140 W of solar surplus for the system to initiate charging.

-In the case of small photovoltaic installations (5-8 kWp), the surplus necessary to turn on the station will thus only be available in summer and in full daylight.
+In the case of small photovoltaic installations (5-8 kWp), the surplus required to activate the station will only be available in summer and during the day.

-It is therefore recommended in these cases to connect the 3 phases of the station to 3 relays or at least to 3 independent switches so that the user can easily switch between one and three phases.
+It is therefore recommended in these cases to connect all 3 phases of the station to 3 relays or at least to 3 independent switches so that the user can easily switch from one to three phases.
 See the diagram above.

-When changing the number of phases of the station, the main circuit breaker of the station must be turned off, the phases of the connection must be turned on or off, and the station must be turned on again.
+When changing the number of phases of the station, the main circuit breaker of the station must be turned off, phases of the connection must be turned on or off, and the station must be turned back on.

-The optimization system does not allow for controlling the phases and automatically switching from a single-phase charge to a bi- or three-phase charge.
+The optimization system does not allow for phase control and automatic switching from single-phase charging to bi- or three-phase charging.

-When a vehicle is plugged into the station but the solar surplus is not sufficient for the charge to start, the vehicle goes into standby until the station provides it with electricity.
+When a vehicle is plugged into the station but the solar surplus is insufficient for charging to start, the vehicle enters standby until the station provides electricity.

-In some cases, the vehicle may go into complete sleep after some time, and when the station provides it with electricity again, the charge does not start until the vehicle is "awakened" by the user.
+In some cases, the vehicle may go into complete standby after a while, and when the station provides electricity again, the charging does not start until the vehicle is "awakened" by the user.

-This situation is common when the vehicle is plugged in in the evening and the solar surplus is only available the next morning.
+This situation is common when the vehicle is plugged in during the evening and the solar surplus is only available the next morning.

-Some vehicles can be updated to avoid these unexpected sleep modes.
+Some vehicles can be updated to avoid these unexpected standbys.
 Contact the vehicle manufacturer.

-Some older vehicles (before 2012-2014) do not support power variation during charging and are therefore not controllable via the optimization system.
+Some older vehicles (before 2012-2014) do not support power variation during charging and therefore cannot be controlled via the optimization system.